Music C•A•R•E•S - Engage in Live Events Sustainably

 In spring 2022, fueled by the pandemic situation, the project became concrete: Mauricio, with a university background in business administration and music business, brought Josephine Doepner (BA Social Sciences, responsible for general project organization) and Alicia Pfeifer (Communications Manager; responsible for external communications and social media) into the team.
 This interdisciplinary collaboration was complemented by a similar background of extensive experience in the - largely subcultural - event scene in and around Berlin, be it in a club context or at festivals.
 Among other things, these were experienced as places of experimentation and collectivity.

 These experiences should be bundled as much as possible, especially with regard to the implementation of individual sustainable approaches: In the form of an app, which would combine a CO₂ calculator tailored to event areas with a directory for best-practice providers and serve sustainable networking.
-We quickly agreed that the focus on CO₂ should not distract from other environmental pollution and destruction and from other, very specific areas of knowledge - such as resource management, biodiversity and social fairness.
-Our shared perspective is that neither CO₂ offsetting nor 'greenwashing' or, at worst, greenwashing will do justice to the status quo.

 DSC_14811.jpg

-CO₂ calculation and sustainability
+CO₂ calculation and social sustainability

-The pilot version offers:
+The pilot version 2.0 currently offers:

 5_Full logo_c.png